 “Well, if Irvyn Woodworth knows what’s good for himself,” declared Aunt Wanda who either hadn’t heard my grandmother at all, although she stood right behind her, or else she pretended she hadn’t, “he ought to listen to his mother—marry someone else!
 If he allies himself with Joleigh-Anna, his patients’ll suffer horribly!
 Does she intend to keep racing without Matt now?
 Well, Irvyn’ll have to go with her to make sure she doesn’t injure herself!
 Although— I think I could have accepted Matt’s death better if he had died in one of his precious rally cars!
 Or any of the others!
 But a stupid dare, for God’s sakes!
 Did you ever—?”

 “Look at it this way, thanks to Matt’s foolishness, Irvyn’s gotten a break!”
 Tina left the group she’d been in to come join the one her mother reigned at.
 “Maybe he will reconsider marriage with her!”

 “Here we go,” uttered Lannette, her eyes glinting angrily through her tears.
 “Like broken records they are!”

 “Not as if we weren’t expecting it,” I reminded her.
-She sniffed in disgust.
+She dismissed that thought with a sniff.

 Tina poked her huge pregnant body even further into the center of things and stated confidently, “Well, in any case, my child will never grow up to be like any of them!
 We won’t allow it!
 We’re going right by the book!
 Aren’t we, Frankie?”